isovector/certainty-by-construction/src/book/4-relations.lagda.md

 I'm not sure if there should be a case for the constructor lte
 ```

-Of course there should be a case for the constructor `lte`, since it's *the only
+Of course there should be a case for the constructor `ctor:lte`, since it's *the only
 constructor.* But what has gone wrong here, and what can we do about it?
 The
 problem is that Agda usually really good at pattern matching, and elides
 impossible patterns if the constructor doesn't match.
 In this case, Agda can't
-decide if the `lte` constructor *should definitely* be there, or should
+decide if the `ctor:lte` constructor *should definitely* be there, or should
 definitely *not be.*

 Internally, Agda implements this functionality by attempting to *unify* the
 indices on type's constructors with the indices of your expression.
 In this
 case, we have `x≤x : x ≤ x`, which Agda needs to unify (match syntactically)
-against `lte` whose eventual indices are `?a ≤ ?a + ?b` (after some renaming to
+against `ctor:lte` whose eventual indices are `?a ≤ ?a + ?b` (after some renaming to
 avoid confusion.)
 This sets up the following series of equations that Agda must
 solve: